-Developers built 1,784 new units of "above moderate income" housing between 2015 and 2022, exceeding our housing need target (RHNA) for this income category by 44% percent.
+Developers built 1,784 new units of "above moderate income" housing between 2015 and 2022, exceeding our housing need target or Regional Housing Needs Allocation (RHNA) for this income category by 44% percent.
 The reasons for success in this income bracket are because the demand for housing is high while rents and sales prices for these units make the projects comparatively more economically viable.